-- (1) In respect of Fiscal 2019, represents the base salary earned by each named executive officer for the period from December 11, 2019 (the date of the Company's IPO) until December 31, 2019.
-The annualized salary for each of the named executive officers was \$360,000. - (2) In respect of Fiscal 2019, represents the grant date fair value of options granted under the Omnibus Incentive Plan, which has been calculated using the Black-Scholes method.
-The grant date fair value for these options is the same as the fair value determined for accounting purposes. - (3) This amount represents the cash annual incentive earned, which was awarded on a discretionary basis. - (4) Michael Andlauer did not receive any compensation for service as a director in either Fiscal 2020 or Fiscal 2019.
+- (1) In respect of Fiscal 2019, represents the base salary earned by each named executive officer for the period from December 11, 2019 (the date of the Company's IPO) until December 31, 2019. - (2) In respect of Fiscal 2019, represents the grant date fair value of options granted under the Omnibus Incentive Plan, which has been calculated using the Black-Scholes method.
+The grant date fair value for these options is the same as the fair value determined for accounting purposes. - (3) This amount represents the cash annual incentive earned, which was awarded on a discretionary basis.
+Mr. Berg's target annual bonus in his current role as President, Logistics is 50% of annual base salary, and the target annual bonus for each of the other NEOs is 70% of their respective annual base salaries. - (4) Michael Andlauer did not receive any compensation for service as a director in Fiscal 2021, Fiscal 2020 or Fiscal 2019. - (5) This amount includes an annual car allowance and membership allowance, as well as annual medical examinations. - (6) In respect of Fiscal 2021, represents the compensation earned by Dean Berg in his previous role as Vice President, Business Development for the period of January 1, 2021 to but excluding June 1, 2021, as well as amounts received in connection with his current role as President, Logistics for the period of June 1, 2021 to December 31, 2021.
+Mr. berg's annual base salary in his current role as President, Logistics is \$300,000. - (7) Mr. Berg's performance-based annual bonus for Fiscal 2021 includes commissions of \$121,566.75 received in connection with his previous role as Vice President, Business Development.
+Mr. Berg's target annual bonus in his current role as President, Logistics is 50% of annual base salary. - (8) In respect of Fiscal 2020 and Fiscal 2019, represents the compensation earned by Dean Berg in his previous role as Vice President, Business Development.

-The compensation payable to the named executive officers in Fiscal 2020 and Fiscal 2019 consisted of base salary and a short-term cash incentive and, in Fiscal 2019, long-term incentive grants under the Omnibus Incentive Plan.
-For more information see above under "Compensation in Fiscal 2020".
+The compensation payable to the named executive officers in Fiscal 2021, Fiscal 2020 and Fiscal 2019 consisted of base salary and a short-term cash incentive and, in Fiscal 2019, long-term incentive grants under the Omnibus Incentive Plan.
+For more information see above under "Compensation in Fiscal 2021".